crispinprojects/talkcalendar/README.md

 ### Set Alarm
 ![](talkcalendar-alarm.png)

-When an alarm is set with Talk Calendar a separate child process, the alarm timer process, is spawned.
-Spawning a process in an operating system means creating a new child process from an existing parent process (Talk Calendar is the parent process and the timer alarm is the child).
-These both run concurrently.
-This means that if Talk Calendar is closed the alarm will still be active and beep at the required time unless it is terminated by using the system monitor program.
-The Process ID (PID) which uniquely identifies the active alarm timer process is displayed by opening the alarm dialog again after the alarm process has been spawned.
-You use this PID if you want to terminate the alarm timer process using the system monitor.
-If you reset the timer the old timer is killed and a new PID is created.
+The alarm feature now uses a clock timer.
+The alarm time is set using a 24 hour value.
+Talk Calendar has to be running for the alarm timer to remain active.
+However, if Talk Calendar is closed the timer state is saved so restarting Talk Calendar will reactivate the alarm timer.

 ## Dark Theme